All Episodes

 The Washington Times thinks that they're retreating into fear.

-They think they're just scared straight.
+They think they're just scared straight, stiff.

-Because they're gonna get criticized because it might lead to uh government shutdown or what have you.
+They're afraid to stand up for anything they believe in because they're going to get criticized because it might lead to government shutdown or what have you.

-But look, before we go to the break, here's another story that indicates to me there's all kinds of Tea Party effervescence going on out there that the inside the beltway crowd, both parties is missing and is unaware that it's had and the signs are everywhere.
+But look, before we go to the break, here's another story that indicates to me there's all kinds of Tea Party effervescence going on out there that the inside the Beltway crowd, both parties, is missing and is unaware that it's at.

-Inspired by what he's heard about the inequities of our society, and upset about it and deciding to pick up a gun and do something about it.
+By the way, the latest scroll shooting in Color, it's another kid admittedly inspired by socialists, inspired by what he's heard about the inequities of our society and upset about it and deciding to pick up a gun and do something about it.

 The media doesn't want you to know this, but practically every one of these young kids shooting up schools is inspired by something to do with leftism, socialism, what have you.